 Systemic mastocytosis with associated blood (haematological) disease will be treated in the same way as aggressive systematic mastocytosis, with a number of additional treatments for the related haematological condition.

 For more information about treating the most common haematological conditions, see:

 Treating acute lymphoblastic leukaemia

 Treating multiple myeloma

 Myeloproliferative neoplasms are also haematological disorders that can be associated with mastocytosis.

 Using an adrenaline injection pen

-If you are given an adrenaline injection pen it is important to keep an eye on its expiry date as it will not be effective beyond this date.
+If you're given an adrenaline auto-injector, you need to keep an eye on its expiry date because it won't be effective beyond this date.